Frontier League, Northwoods League, West Coast League Umpire Supervisor

 Highest Level: MiLB, American Association (MLB Partner League), NCAA Division I

 John leads the Umpire Placement Course and its staff, overseeing all aspects of operations.
 Named Frontier League Umpire Supervisor ahead of the 2024 season.
-He is a Roving Umpire Instructor and Supervisor in the Northwoods League, where he has been involved in since 2018.
+He is an Umpire Supervisor in the Northwoods League, where he has been involved in since 2018.
 Additionally, he has been the Umpire Supervisor of the West Coast League since 2018, and the Prospect league since 2021.
 He has umpired in the PGCBL and the Northwoods League.
 John also umpires at the NCAA Division I and II levels, where he worked his first NCAA Regional (DII) in 2019, in addition to numerous conference tournaments.
-He is a 2017 graduate of the Minor League Baseball Umpire Training Academy.
+He is a graduate of the Minor League Baseball Umpire Training Academy.
 He worked 12 seasons in Minor League Baseball in Baseball Operations, reaching Triple-A in 2011.
 His hunger for umpire development and education allows him to assist and facilitate umpires with their journey at the Umpire Placement Course.

 American Association Director of Umpires